MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302.md

 2. The image will be sent to the Azure Computer Vision API Service.
 3. The objects recognized will be listed in a simple UI group positioned in the Unity Scene.

 In your application, it is up to you as to how you will integrate the results with your design.
-This course is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this course to enhance your mixed reality Application.
+This course is designed to teach you how to integrate an Azure Service with your Unity project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality application.

 ## Device support